 Museums on the Isle of Wight

 Get an overview of Island life at the Museum of Island History.
-Dinosaur enthusiasts will love Dinosaur Isle and Dinosaur Expeditions.
-Hunt for fossils, meet life-sized models of the Island’s famous five dinosaurs and see the skeletons of the dinos that once roamed the earth.
+Dinosaur enthusiasts will love the museum, Dinosaur Isle.
+Hunt for fossils, meet life-sized models of our island’s famous dinosaurs and see the skeletons of the dinos that once roamed the earth.

 Moving ahead in time from the dinosaurs, visit the Brading Roman Villa for an insight into Roman life on 'Vectis'.
 See preserved mosaic floors to an extensive collection of Roman archaeology.
 You can even make your own mosaics and shields in the family craft area.
 You can also visit Newport Roman Villa, complete with a 1,700 year-old farmhouse and bath suite.
 Discovered in 1926 when the owner of a nearby house dug foundations for a garage.
 Later excavations revealed extensive remains of a late Romano-British farmhouse built around 280 AD.